 Global Careers: Translation in the Legal Field

 created by: LingPerfect

-As specialists in legal translation, LingPerfect often gets asked when translations are necessary and what matters in terms of the legal field.
-This blog will focus on the various types of legal translations as well as the reason someone may need them and the importance they bring to the legal field.
+As specialists in legal translation, we at LingPerfect often get asked when translations are necessary and what matters in the legal field.
+This blog will focus on the various types of legal translations, the reason someone may need a specialized legal translation and the importance translation brings to the legal field.

 What types of clients come to us looking for legal translations?
 This depends on the type of content they are working with.
 Legal translation encompasses several content types.
 The vast majority of legal translations that are done are contracts.
 With the rise in global business, we see contracts between businesses such as sales contracts, contracts with customers such as end-user license agreements (EULAs) and contracts with employees.
 The most important aspects of translating legal contracts are accuracy of terminology and adherence to local laws.
 Using terminology that doesn’t work in the target language or breaks regional laws will invalidate the intent of the contract and create loopholes and misunderstandings which are costly to your organization.

 Outside of corporate translations, we also see customers who are coming from the legal field for other types of translations.
 Lawyers, paralegals and other legal support service companies are often required to translate the content of their lawsuits into the language of the participants in the lawsuit or of the country where the lawsuit will be served.
 There are protocols outlined in the Hague Service Convention (https://en.wikipedia.org/wiki/Hague_Service_Convention), which details the requirements for delivering, or serving, legal papers outside of the United States or between countries that are signatories.
 While translation is not a requirement according to the Hague Service Convention, it is left up to individual member countries, which generally require translating.
 The EU requires all content to be available in all member-country languages it impacts.
 This would include legal policies as well as information that may end up in courts.